Namisi-Aaron/alx-project-nexus/README.md

 ### 4. Permissions

 The API contains a series of enforced permissions that ensure security and Role Based Access.
 These include:

+- Only unauthenticated and admin users can create new users
+- All users (authenticated or otherwise) can see a list of all products and individual product details.
 - Only admins users can create, update and delete products and categories
 - Only admins users can retrieve and update details of other users other than themselves
 - Regular users can only create payments for orders that they are ssociated with